ros2/design/articles/WideStrings.md

 layout: default
 title: Unicode Support
 abstract:
-  This article desribes how ROS 2 will support multi-byte character sets.
+  This article describes how ROS 2 will support sending multi-byte character data using the [Unicode](https://en.wikipedia.org/wiki/Unicode) standard.
+  It also describes how such data will be sent over the ROS 1 bridge.
 author: '[Chris Lalancette](https://github.com/clalancette)'
 published: true
 ---